Danica Drašković

 Born in Kolašin, Montenegro, Drašković was educated at the Faculty of Law of the University of Belgrade.
 She became prominent in Serbian politics in the 1990s as the wife of Vuk Drašković and because of her newspaper columns.
 Drašković served as a member of the management board of Naftna Industrija Srbije (NIS) from 2009 to 2013, and since 2014 she has served as a member of the Board of Directors of NIS.
+On June 20, 2025, Danica Drašković and the former mayor of Zrenjanin Goran Knežević were dismissed from the position of members of the board of directors of the company NIS.
+Their place was occupied by the former Minister of Environmental Protection Irena Vujović and the former mayor of Novi Sad Milan Đurić.

 Early life and education

 Danica Bošković was born on 14 November 1945 in Kolašin, Federated State of Montenegro, Democratic Federal Yugoslavia as the third child in a wealthy family.
 Her father was a Chetnik.
 After finishing her education in a gymnasium in Bijelo Polje, she rolled into the Faculty of Law of the University of Belgrade.
 She graduated from the University of Belgrade in 1968.

 Career

 Post-graduation

 After graduating from the University of Belgrade, Drašković worked as a financial inspector in the Social Accounting Service and as a city judge for misdemeanours in the City Assembly of Belgrade until 1974.
 With her now-husband Vuk Drašković, she lived in Zambia until 1977, due to Drašković being a correspondent for news agency Tanjug.
 She worked as a lawyer after returning to Belgrade.